-This white balsamic and basil vinaigrette is so versatile!
+This basil balsamic vinaigrette is so versatile!
 It’s especially terrific on salads with berries or other fruit.
 It has a bright fresh flavor that’s not too sweet.
 It’s so easy to make your own salad dressing, you might never go back to store bought!

 Especially when it comes to salad dressing, why limit yourself to the bottles on the grocery store shelf, when you can come up with an infinite number of combinations at home in your own kitchen?
 This dressing is a favorite of mine, and it’s good on so many salads!